autistic-symposium/sec-pentesting-toolkit/Cloud_and_K8s_Hacking/intro_heroku.md

 # Deploying a Flask App at Heroku

-I was playing with Flask, and I wrote my own [Anti-Social Network](https://anti-social.herokuapp.com/).

 Heroku platform is very flexible, and it supports several programming languages.
 To deploy an application to Heroku, use Git to push the application to Heroku’s server.

+This document shows how to deploy [Anti-Social Network](https://anti-social.herokuapp.com/).

 # Running in a Production Server